-In 2017 Giant Steps hosted a number of students on Community Service or Work Experience programs from local schools such as St Ignatius College, St Joseph's College, and St Alysious.
+In 2018 Giant Steps hosted a number of students on Community Service or Work Experience programs from local schools such as St Ignatius College, St Joseph's College, and St Alysious.
 Throughout the year approximately 76 students worked alongside staff for a few hours up to a week supporting the work of the school.
 Giant Steps students also attend holiday camps set up by schools in particular St Ignatius and Moriah College.
 These holiday programs are wonderful opportunities for students with autism to experience a camp activity.
-The liaison with schools and other community organisations continues.
+The liaison with schools and other community organisations continues. years, have hosted our entire school cohort for a day that includes games, fun, BBQ's ,swimming and a whole host of activities.
+This is an extraordinary effort by the Year 10 boys and one that is appreciated by our staff, students and families.
+To be part of, and feel a sense of connection and belonging to a wider community of schools is for us deeply important.
+Thanks "Joeys" for your efforts.